fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ## Generating random inputs

-This approach to testing is called property testing or "fuzz" testing.
+This approach to testing is called "fuzz" testing.
 Fuzz testing requires us to think more generally about our inputs.
 Instead of writing tests for specific values like `"#ffffff"`, we write tests for _kinds_ of values, in this case hex color strings.

 We're going to use the `Fuzz` module from the `elm-community/elm-test` package to generate these random inputs.
-Fuzz tests written with `elm-community/elm-test` use a `Fuzzer` to generate random values of a certain type.
+Fuzz tests written with `elm-community/elm-test` use a fuzzer to generate random values of a certain type.
 For example `Fuzz.string` is a `Fuzzer String` that generates a random string of any length.
 Likewise, `Fuzz.int` is a `Fuzzer Int` that generates a random integer.
-If `hexToRgb` took any string or any integer, these Fuzzers would be useful.
+If `hexToRgb` took any string or any integer, these fuzzers would be useful.
 Unfortunately, not every string or every integer is a valid hex color.
-And the `Fuzz` module does not expose a hex color string Fuzzer.
+And the `Fuzz` module does not expose a hex color string fuzzer.
 We have to define our own.

-Defining our own Fuzzer doesn't mean implementing the `Fuzzer` type from scratch.
+Defining our own fuzzer doesn't mean implementing the `Fuzzer` type from scratch.
-In addition to basic Fuzzers like `Fuzz.string` and `Fuzz.int`, the `Fuzz` module exposes helper functions that can be used to combine small, simple Fuzzers into large, complex Fuzzers.
+In addition to basic fuzzers like `Fuzz.string` and `Fuzz.int`, the `Fuzz` module exposes helper functions that can be used to combine small, simple fuzzers into large, complex fuzzers.
 Our job is to break the concept of a "valid hex color" into smaller parts that can be represented by the tools we have.
 Then, we'll use those tools again to connect these parts.
-The result will be a Fuzzer that generates a random valid hex color string.
+The result will be a fuzzer that generates a random valid hex color string.

 ## Thinking in patterns